cysouw/diathesis/text/c05_case.md

 ### [ – | N ] Weather agents {#sec:case-nominative-addition}

 With some weather verbs like *wehen* 'to be windy' it seems to be semantically rather obvious that the addition of an agent [@next b] is an extension of a basically avalent verb [@next a].
-However, formally there is no difference between an unmarked "nominative addition" as discussed in this section and an unmarked "nominative drop" as discussed in [@sec:case-nominative-drop].
+However, formally there is no difference between an unmark­ed "nominative addition" as discussed in this section and an unmarked "nominative drop" as discussed in [@sec:case-nominative-drop].
 One possible avenue to distinguish these two classes is to consider the range of possible nominative agents.
 For verbs like *wehen* there appears to be only a small closed class of options for the nominative.

 ::: ex
 a.
 Es weht.